TylorS/snowpack-plugin-hash/readme.md

 # snowpack-plugin-hash

 Makes use of [ts-morph](https://ts-morph.com/) and [posthtml](https://github.com/posthtml/posthtml) to apply content hashes to all of your build assets.
-This can be helpful in production to allow caching files permanently since the hases are determinstic based on the contents of the file.
+This can be helpful in production to allow caching files permanently since the hashes are determinstic based on the contents of the file.

 ## Features

 - SHA-256 Content Hashes
-- SourceMap generation and remapping
+- SourceMap generation w/ remapping support
 - Remaps `import-map.json` to reference hashes
 - Generates an asset manifest for all files